Reviewing: building rules

 It is not strictly necessary to complete the "Contents" box.
 If you do not specify any content here, ClauseBuddy will provide the Title to the LLM when submitting the review request.
 So if your Contents mainly repeats the Title, feel free to omit it.

-In the Context box you can specify information for your human colleagues — e.g. internal hyperlinks with more information, internal contact information, "war stories" from the past on how to deal with counterparties on this specific topic, etc. This information will not be submitted to the LLM at all (it will only be presented towards the human end-user), so do not feel constrained in length.
+In Context you can specify information for your human colleagues — e.g. internal hyperlinks with more information, internal contact information, "war stories" from the past on how to deal with counterparties on this specific topic, etc. This information will not be submitted to the LLM at all (it will only be presented towards the human end-user), so do not feel constrained in length.

 Through the Conditions you can specify Conditions for your particular Requirement to become applicable (see below for more information).
 When multiple Conditions are specified, you can also specify whether all those Conditions must be met simultaneously, or whether instead it is OK for only one Condition to be met, or whether instead none of the Condition may be fulfilled.